maxobaxo/js-ama/README.md

 ## Description

-A question and answer message board, similar to Reddit, Quora, StackOverflow or other such sites.
+A question and answer message board for parents working in web development.
 Users can submit a question, then other users can respond with answers.

 ## Planning